- 42% of businesses say ‘yes’ to investing in solar panels if they can sell excess electricity

 He added: “We are delighted to see a growing demand for more sustainable energy solutions.
 At Pinergy, we are committed to providing a range of energy solutions to our customers and we believe, working together, Pinergy and Pinergy SolarElectric can create a more sustainable energy future for all.”

 *The Clean Export Guarantee (CEG) tariff represents the first phase of a comprehensive enabling framework for micro-and small-scale generators in Ireland.
-It will allow them receive remuneration from their electricity supplier for all excess renewable electricity exported to the grid.
+It will allow them to receive remuneration from their electricity supplier for all excess renewable electricity exported to the grid.